optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

 Using the old arguments will be deprecated.

 Since there is no need to modify instances of Bounds, it should be immutable.

+To improve the alignment with scipy, we can also allow users to pass a `scipy.optimize.Bounds` object as bounds.
+Internally, this will be converted to our `Bounds` object.

 ### Constraints